Required Core Curriculum Descriptions

 - Psychiatry and Neurology - diagnosis and therapy of neurologic and psychiatric illness in the inpatient and outpatient settings.
 Shared approaches to patients with altered mental state.

-- Maternal, Newborn, and Pediatric Care - Obstetrics, prenatal care, labor and delivery, newborn nursery, inpatient pediatric care
+- Women’s Health and Pediatrics - Obstetrics, prenatal care, labor and delivery, women’s health, newborn nursery, inpatient pediatric care

 Year 4 Electives/Selectives